152 mm/53 Italian naval gun Models 1926 and 1929

 The 152 mm /53 Model 1926–1929 were built for the Italian Navy in the years before World War II.
-These guns were used on all Condottieri-class light cruisers except the Duca degli Abruzzi-class.
+These guns were used on all light cruisers except the Duca degli Abruzzi subclass.

 Construction

 The Model 1926 was designed and manufactured by Ansaldo, while the Model 1929 was manufactured by OTO Melara.
 Although both models of gun were similar in construction, components from each manufacturer were not fully interchangeable.